ClemensFischer/XAML-Map-Control/README.md

 # XAML Map Control

-A set of controls for WPF and UWP for rendering digital maps from different providers and various types of map overlays.
+A set of controls for WPF, UWP and WinUI for rendering digital maps from different providers and various types of map overlays.

 Map providers can easily be added by specifying a template string for their map tile URLs.
 Map overlay layers allow to draw and interact with graphical objects and pushpins on the map.